alphagov/government-service-design-manual/service-manual/operations/hosting.md

 ### Ownership

 For particularly large projects with very specific requirements you may decide that purchasing hardware and even running a dedicated data centre is suitable.
-The costs and timescales involved here are very high and this is unlikley to be the best option in most cases.
+The costs and timescales involved here are very high and this is unlikely to be the best option in most cases.

 ### Co-location